Skuldelev ships: Skuldelev 2

-The Roskilde Viking Ship Museum administered a €1.34 million replication project of Skuldelev 2, known as The Sea Stallion from Glendalough (in Danish: Havhingsten).
+The Roskilde Viking Ship Museum administered a €1.34 million replication project of Skuldelev 2, known as Havhingsten fra Glendalough (The Sea Stallion from Glendalough).
 The project ran from August 2000 to September 2004 and comprised a total of almost 40,000 hours of labour.
 In the summer of 2007, Sea Stallion sailed from Roskilde to Dublin, arriving on 14 August.
 The ship was on exhibit in Dublin until the summer of 2008, at which time it sailed back to Roskilde, arriving on 9 August.